 To the extent that there are shared broader goals related to PJM markets, they should also be addressed, but this can happen with a slightly longer lead time.
 If a shared goal is to reduce carbon output, a price on carbon is the market based solution.
 If a shared goal is increased renewables in addition to their carbon attributes, a common approach to RECs would be a market based solution.
 Fuel diversity has also been mentioned as an issue.
 Current fuel diversity is higher than ever in PJM.
 If there is an issue, the real issue is fuel security and not fuel diversity.
 Significant reliance on specific fuels, including nuclear, coal and gas means that markets are at risk from a significant disruption in any one fuel.
-If fuel security for gas is a concern, a number of issues should be considered including the reliability of the pipelines, the compatibility of the gas pipeline and the merchant generator business models, the degree to which electric generators have truly firm gas service and the need for a gas RTO to help ensure reliability.
+If fuel security for gas is a concern, a number of issues should be considered including the reliability of the pipelines, the degree to which electric generators have truly firm gas service and the need for a gas RTO to help ensure reliability.